cytoscape/py4cytoscape/doc/index.rst

 Paul Shannon, Tanja Muetze, Georgi Kolishkovski and Keiichiro Ono.

 We intend to keep the function definitions available through py4cytoscape and RCy3 consistent and synchronized going forward, and to re-integrate unique features found only in py2cytoscape.
+This common interface is called the `Cytoscape Automation API Definition <https://docs.google.com/spreadsheets/d/1XLWsKxGLqcBWLzoW2y6HyAUU2jMXaEaWw7QLn3NE5nY/edit?usp=sharing>`_.

 Documentation
 -------------